cbisiere/tiny-prolog2/README.md

 The "old" Prolog II syntax uses Marseille syntax, allowing for dashes in identifiers.

-Unsurprisingly, this possibility had to be reversed in a later version, called _Prolog II+_, to allows for arithmetic expressions.
+Unsurprisingly, this possibility had to be reversed in a later version, called Prolog II+, to allows for arithmetic expressions.
 For instance, `x1-y2` is a valid name for a _single_ variable in Prolog II, which would create ambiguities if arithmetic expressions were to be allowed.

-The Prolog II syntax is described in these two books (still on my bookshelf):

-* Francis Giannesini, Henry Kanoui, Robert Pasero, and Michel Van Caneghem, _Prolog_, InterÉditions, 1985.
-* Michel Van Caneghem, _L'Anatomie de Prolog_, InterÉditions, 1986.

-During my graduation year, in 1988, I believe I did all my Prolog programming homework using the MS-DOS implementation of Prolog II.
-IIRC we had access to SunOS workstations.
-A version of Prolog might have been available on these machines, but I just do not remember using it.
+During my graduation year, in 1988, I believe I did all my Prolog programming homework using workstations that were available in a lab at the Groupe d'Intelligence Artificielle (G.I.A.), the research group that ran the graduation program.
+Some SunOS workstations, maybe.

 To be able to run the Prolog programs I wrote during the academic year, the Tiny Prolog interpreter must fully support the Prolog II syntax.